derekkraan/horde/guides/getting_started.md

 end
 ```

-This is also where you can set additional options for Horde.Supervisor:
+This is also where you can set additional options for Horde.DynamicSupervisor:
 - `:members`, a list of members (if your cluster will have static membership)
 - `:distribution_strategy`, the distribution strategy (`Horde.UniformDistribution` is default)
 - `:delta_crdt_options`, for tuning the delta CRDT that underpins Horde

-See the documentation for `Horde.Supervisor` for more information.
+See the documentation for `Horde.DynamicSupervisor` for more information.

 ## Starting Horde.Registry

-Horde.Supervisor is spreading your processes out over the cluster, but how do you know where all these processes are?
+Horde.DynamicSupervisor is spreading your processes out over the cluster, but how do you know where all these processes are?
 Horde.Registry is the answer.
 We want Horde.Registry to be above Horde.Supervisor in the start-up order.

 This is what our example above looks like with Horde.Registry added in: